matthijsgroen/fp-experiments/posts/2-first-parser.md

 const singleStatementLamda = a => a + 5;
 ```

-So now our eslint rules in total look like this:
+So now our eslint rules in the `package.json` look like this:

 ```json
 {